Margaret Fleming, Countess of Atholl: The lion jewel

+Later life

 The Earl's will mentions their tapestries, and she had 186 stones weight of new wool in the wardrobe of Balvenie Castle.
 Their other homes were at Dunkeld and Blair.

+Mary, Queen of Scots, wrote to her regetting her son's marriage to the daughter of her enemy.
+Her secretary Claude Nau had brought "tokens", gifts for her supporters in Scotland, but one of the Countess's sisters told Nau not to leave them with her.

 In 1583 she was in credit trouble, owing an Edinburgh tailor John Young money, and her goods, widow's terce, and income were assigned to David Lindsay, 11th Earl of Crawford, a supporter of James Stewart, Earl of Arran.

 She wrote to Mary, Queen of Scots from her lodging in the Canongate of Edinburgh in March 1585.
 She had been away from the town because the plague.
 She was in litigation with her son the Earl of Atholl.
 She mentioned that the Scottish court "changes manners", meaning that at present the young king's advisors did not favour Mary, although James VI had great affection for her and her liberty.
 She hoped to see them together one day.

 She offered to come to England and serve Mary with her daughter.
 Mary hoped she would come bringing news of her son James VI, and considered she would be as good a companion as Mary Seton and Mademoiselle Rallay had been.
 Queen Elizabeth would not allow it, and when she heard Mary was upset at the decision, she wrote to her jailer Amias Paulet with the suggestion that the request for companions was suspicious.